 Apps and add-ons

-Users often ask for definitions of app and add-on in an effort to determine what differentiates them from each other.
+Apps and add-ons allow you to extend the functionality of the Splunk platform.
 There are no definitive criteria that universally distinguish an app from an add-on.
-Both are packaged sets of configuration that you install on your instance of Splunk Enterprise, and both make it easier to integrate with, or ingest data from, other technologies or vendors.
+Both are packaged sets of configuration that you install on your instance of the Splunk platform, and both make it easier to integrate with, or ingest data from, other technologies or vendors.

 - Apps generally offer extensive user interfaces that enable you to work with your data, and they often make use of one or more add-ons to ingest different types of data.

-- Add-ons generally enable Splunk Enterprise, or a Splunk app, to ingest or map a particular type of data.
+- Add-ons generally enable the Splunk platform or a Splunk app to ingest or map a particular type of data.

-To an Admin user, the difference should matter very little as both apps and add-ons function as tools to help you get data into Splunk Enterprise, then efficiently use it.
+To an admin user, the difference matters very little as both apps and add-ons function as tools to help you get data into the Splunk platform and efficiently use it.

-To an app developer, the difference matters more: see dev.splunk.com for guidance on developing an app.
+To an app developer, the difference matters more.
+See dev.splunk.com for guidance on developing apps.

-An app is an application that runs on Splunk Enterprise.
-Out of the box, Splunk Enterprise includes one basic, default app that enables you to work with your data: the Search and Reporting app.
-To address use cases beyond the basic, you can install many other apps, some free, some paid, on your instance of Splunk Enterprise.
-Examples include Splunk App for Microsoft Exchange, Splunk App for Enterprise Security, and Splunk DB Connect.
-An app may make use of one or more add-ons to facilitate how it collects or maps particular types of data.
+An app is an application that runs on the Splunk platform.
+By default, the Splunk platform includes one basic app that enables you to work with your data: the Search and Reporting app.
+To address additional use cases, you can install other apps on your instance of Splunk Enterprise.
+Some apps are free and others are paid.
+Examples include Splunk App for Microsoft Exchange, Splunk Enterprise Security, and Splunk DB Connect.
+An app might make use of one or more add-ons to facilitate how it collects or maps particular types of data.

-An add-on runs on Splunk Enterprise to provide specific capabilities to apps, such as getting data in, mapping data, or providing saved searches and macros.
+An add-on runs on the Splunk platform to provide specific capabilities to apps, such as getting data in, mapping data, or providing saved searches and macros.
 Examples include Splunk Add-on for Checkpoint OPSEC LEA, Splunk Add-on for Box, and Splunk Add-on for McAfee.

 App and add-on support and certification